christian-mv/Qt6_boilerplate/README.md

-# Qt6_boilerplate
+# Qt 6 Boilerplate Application

-This repository serves as a starting point for creating applications using the Qt 6 framework
+This repository serves as a starting point for creating applications the Qt6 framework.